oodoow/ApifyTutorial/README.md

 ###### Why don't you usually need to add any special code to handle migrations in normal crawling/scraping?
 Is there a component that essentially solves this problem for you?
 RequestQueue is persisted in KVS, so after migration we know which urls to scrape and which has been already done.
 ###### How can you intercept the migration event?
 How much time do you need after this takes place and before the actor migrates?
 You can listen for migrating event or check persistState event's isMigrating property.
-I need time for persist everything that, I need to use after migration.
+I need time for persist everything that I need to use after migration.
 ###### When would you persist data to a default key-value store and when would you use a named key-value store?
 If we want to access data from the outside, it is better for KVS to have some normal name.
 Also named KVS is not deleted after some time.